Hghrv/Portfolio-Website/README.md

   .
 Pytest for testing;

   .
-TensorFlow for Deeep Learning;
+TensorFlow and Keras for Deep Learning;

   .
 Terraform for deployment on Amazon Web Services;